-The basic criteria for including organizations within the reporting entity, as set forth in GASB No. 14 and as amended by GASB No. 39, is financial accountability.
+The basic criteria for including organizations within the reporting entity is financial accountability.
 Financial accountability includes the appointment of a voting majority of the organization's governing body and the ability of the primary government to impose its will on the organization or if there is a financial benefit/burden relationship.
 In addition, an organization which is fiscally dependent on the primary government should be included in the reporting entity.
 These financial statements present the Blue Ridge Regional Library and include all operations of the Blue Ridge Regional Library.